-I am a PhD Candidate in Economics and Public Policy at the University of Michigan, and a Graduate Fellow in the Demography Training Program at the Population Studies Center (PSC).
-My research interests are in development economics, political economy, and labor economics.
-In my job market paper, I study the effects of internet access on political conflict, and whether these effects can help or harm resistance movements.
-I also work on topics related to international migration, women’s economic empowerment, and the long-run impact of reparations.
+I am an Assistant Professor of Economics at the University of New Mexico, specializing in the fields of development economics, political economy, and labor economics.
+In my current work, I study the effects of internet access on political conflict, and whether these effects can help or harm resistance movements.
+I also work on topics related to international migration, women’s economic empowerment, and the long-run impacts of reparations.

 Click below for complete CV and contact information.